MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 5. Select the sequence you created earlier and select **Connect.**
 6. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead record.
 7. If you are prompted to assign to a seller, select the **Assign** button.
 Now, the seller(s) who have access to the lead record can see the activities connected with it.
+8. Refresh the page - you should see the tasks you created in the **Up next** section.